 ChildNet is committed to reviewing organizational and management performance.
 ChildNet created a team of CQI, Legal Services, and Talent Management to review policies and procedures and report to the Board of Directors annually.
 These include policies and procedures related to Client Services, Finance, Talent Management, and Risk.
 The policies and procedures may be selected for review based on need or randomly and may be reviewed by a third party.
-Findings from the reviews are presented to the Performance and Quality Improvement workgroup and others as determined by senior management.
+Findings from the reviews are presented to the Operations meeting and others as determined by Senior Management.
 Improvement plans are to be developed as appropriate.